 The graph below shows the membership counts of the Fund for the last ten valuations.
-The numbers which appear at the top of each bar represent the ratio of the number of inactive members and non-contributing members to active contributing members at each valuation date, and provide a measure of the maturity of the Fund.
+The numbers which appear at the top of each bar represent the ratio of the number of inactive members and non-contributing members to active contributing members at each valuation date and provide a measure of the maturity of the Fund.
 We refer to this as the support ratio.
 The support ratio has increased over the period.
 As more of the liability moves from actives to inactives, the Fund will experience more volatility in contribution rates when actuarial gains and losses are recognized.
-With the current inactive-to-active ratio of 0.9, there are more active members than inactive members implying that the risk factor is not at a high level relative to other mature pension funds.